luna/luna-book/visual_representation.md

 ### Reference nodes
 Sometimes you don't want to process data, you want to inspect and deconstruct it instead.
 Nodes that do not affect the data, but allow you to look into it are called reference nodes.
-They usage is covered in detail in the [Pattern matching](dummy.md) chapter.
+Their usage is covered in detail in the [Pattern matching](constructors.md) chapter.
 They contain a special target port <span class="uiref">1</span> which accepts data that you want to inspect.

 ![](/assets/reference_node.png)